trhgvinh/udacity_NanodegreeDS_project3/README.md

 Part III will form the the user-item matrix to give the recommendations based on user-user based collaborative filtering.

 And the project_tests.py will be used to check the result.

+A pdf version of the Jupyter notebook is also provided.